femakin/CodePullAI/README.md

 **Ready to automate your code reviews?** 🚀

-Follow this guide step-by-step and you'll have a fully functional AI code review assistant running in no time!
+Follow this guide step-by-step and you'll have a fully functional AI code review assistant running with serverless Lambda webhooks!